Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • Stage 3: acute purulent inflammation.

-Acute eustachitis is accompanied by tinnitus, a feeling of pulsation and congestion, a slight increase in temperature (up to 37-37.4).
-This stage lasts up to several days, and then turns into acute catarrhal inflammation, which is accompanied by severe pain syndrome and an increase in temperature to subfebrile values.
-At the same time, there is aseptic inflammation of the middle ear, loud noise and pulsation in the ears, severe congestion, accompanied by hearing impairment.
+Acute eustachitis is accompanied by tinnitus, a feeling of pulsation and congestion, and a slight increase in temperature (up to 37-37.4).
+This stage lasts up to several days, and then turns into acute catarrhal inflammation, which is accompanied by severe pain and an increase in temperature to subfebrile levels.
+In this case, there is aseptic inflammation of the middle ear, strong noise and pulsation in the ears, severe congestion, accompanied by hearing impairment.

 Acute purulent inflammation is the next stage of the disease.
 This is accompanied by severe pain that radiates to the teeth, lower jaw, eyes and temporal region.
-The pain is worse when swallowing and when trying to blow your nose to clear your nose.
-The body temperature rises to 39-400 C. After some time, the tympanic membrane is perforated, a wound is formed through which pus flows out.
+The pain intensifies when swallowing and when trying to blow your nose to clear the nose.
+Body temperature rises to 39-400 C. After some time, the eardrum is perforated, a wound is formed, through which pus flows out.
 At this stage, symptoms begin to subside.

-After complete cleansing of the inflamed cavity and removal of the purulent contents outside, the perforation gradually heals, the disease completely disappears.
+After complete cleansing of the inflamed cavity and removal of the purulent contents, the perforation gradually heals and the disease completely resolves.

 Chronic otitis media

-Chronic otitis media is a consequence of inadequate therapy for acute inflammation.
-It develops in two cases: with frequent relapses of acute inflammation with the formation of perforation and removal of the discharge to the outside, or as a result of the absence of treatment for acute inflammation.
+Chronic otitis media is a consequence of inadequate treatment of acute inflammation.
+It develops in two cases: with frequent relapses of acute inflammation with the formation of perforation and discharge of discharge, or as a result of lack of treatment for acute inflammation.

-Each time the tympanic membrane ruptures to drain the purulent contents from the middle ear to the outside, a small perforation is formed.
-Over time, it tightens, but a scar appears in its place.
-In the case of chronic otitis media, these scars become inflamed or do not heal completely due to a small amount of residual purulent masses in the perforation.
+Each time the eardrum ruptures to drain purulent contents from the middle ear to the outside, a small perforation is formed.
+Over time, it heals, but a scar appears in its place.
+In the case of chronic otitis, these scars become inflamed or do not heal completely due to the small amount of residual purulent masses in the perforation.

 As a rule, the acute form of the disease does not cause pathological hearing impairment.
-Ear congestion and hearing loss are temporary symptoms that resolve when the eardrum is restored.
-Chronic otitis media can lead to irreversible hearing impairment, but we are talking about weakening, but not complete loss the ability to hear.
+Ear congestion and hearing loss are temporary symptoms that disappear after the integrity of the eardrum is restored.
+Chronic otitis media can lead to irreversible hearing impairment, but we are talking specifically about weakening, not complete loss ability to hear.

 Diagnostic measures

-There are no problems with the diagnosis.
-It is enough for an experienced doctor to interview the patient and examine the ears with an endoscope and an otoscope to suspect the cause of the ailments.
-To confirm availability purulent inflammation X-ray is prescribed temporal bone or performing a computed tomography.
+There are no problems with making a diagnosis.
+An experienced doctor only needs to interview the patient and examine the ears using an endoscope and otoscope to suspect the cause of the ailment.
+To confirm availability purulent inflammation, radiography is prescribed temporal bone or performing a computed tomography scan.

 Treatment of otitis media in adults at home

 Otitis media should be treated on an outpatient basis.
-The therapy regimen depends on the form and stage of the inflammation.
-In the absence of purulent discharge, therapy is carried out local funds using ear drops...
-In the presence of an abscess, antibiotic therapy is prescribed.
-Alternative methods of treatment also take place, but they are recommended to be used as an auxiliary, and not the main therapeutic agent.
+The treatment regimen depends on the form and stage of inflammation.
+In the absence of purulent discharge, therapy is carried out local means using ear drops.
+If an abscess is present, antibiotic therapy is prescribed.
+Traditional methods of treatment also exist, but they are recommended to be used as an auxiliary rather than the main therapeutic agent.

-Chronic otitis media requires complex therapy, self-medication in this case is unacceptable.
+Chronic otitis media of the middle ear requires complex therapy, self-medication in this case is unacceptable.
 Inadequate therapy is dangerous for the development of hearing loss.

 The most effective drops for otitis media

-Used for treatment antiseptic and antibacterial drugs in the form of drops.
+Used for treatment antiseptics And antibacterial drugs in the form of drops.

 Popular medicines: